How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Results

 We next ask whether transaction status evolves over time.
 For this purpose, we define each transaction’s status (public, private, or exclusive) \textit{within each bidding cycle} and then track how that status changes across cycles.

 Among the 1,330 transactions observed across multiple bidding cycles, public transactions remain public in all subsequent cycles.
 Only a handful of private transactions (13 out of 208) later appear in the public mempool.
 By contrast, the majority of exclusive transactions transition to private or even public.
 Of the transactions that begin as exclusive, 162 remain exclusive across all observed cycles, while 174 transition to private.\footnote{We also find 33 transactions that were initially exclusive to a builder and later included in a subsequent cycle won by the same builder.
 Because those cycles are not in our primary dataset, we cannot determine whether the transactions remained exclusive or became private.} In addition, 12 transactions that were initially exclusive eventually surfaced in the public mempool.
-Nine of these were present in two cycles and three in three cycles.
-All appear to be user-generated: three used the 0x router and four the 1inch router.\footnote{These transactions are: \begin{itemize} \item \texttt{0x1daea1584d684385fb25209bad3a49c54a1e2c500e27543334c7b3e695a12ffb}, \item \texttt{0x6605c1c36fcd3d696844519d6ff7199fe4ddd34fb4f3e0ed4da71aedfcf1c633}, \item \texttt{0x3dadbab8e85b6e48a2c33f9029ea4ebebdd3def8b9d907faff15ef81527de968}, \item \texttt{0x9c7364eddb94fe659bc8104585ff86a8a234480fe00a9f9aa3eb410e572ebdf2}, \item \texttt{0x9d476dbc524651cbe26bcafab99f6fe40a823a5588fa5cd5002e5b414a8a2f8c}, \item \texttt{0x417440b083bdcb529663c6615c32d89a92beb7863f1a5d6b12bca5b94f4a0f87}, \item \texttt{0xe56caee27e79dee8a4c7ed6f945ccbc2cc733d761e19bd68329dc364c61e73a7}, \item \texttt{0xae5b88bc0bffa04811eda0dfdcd7224599e2757339e18b2d57f4f40d61902a4c}, \item \texttt{0xd41139b67a193045b4d60266c084f6dadd0cb95dccd7b2a06ea68653d6a313ec}, \item \texttt{0x597fc0cb0610d1e3ea2baf0f6f90d0d741a6429bfdd9b375bfd2493b70d41dcd}, \item \texttt{0x44e8105d5c672195877dc1ed970511e0f0a15fc25cbcafe71d51d428d54c215d}, \item \texttt{0xd74718e6d8d58bc33334c0c2f6642d9dec49496329329d8fdcb1e698e81abc94}. \end{itemize} } The existence of these transactions is problematic, as they were first delayed and later exposed in the public mempool, leaving users vulnerable to attacks.
+Nine of these were exclusive for two cycles and three for three cycles.
+In four cases, after appearing in the public mempool, these transactions were added on chain by the same builder that had them as exclusive to start with (Titan).
+All appear to be user-generated: three used the 0x router and four the 1inch router.
+The existence of these transactions is problematic, as they were first delayed and later exposed in the public mempool, leaving users vulnerable to attacks (and one of them appears to have been sandwiched).\footnote{These transactions are: \begin{itemize} \item \texttt{0x1daea1584d684385fb25209bad3a49c54a1e2c500e27543334c7b3e695a12ffb}, \item \texttt{0x6605c1c36fcd3d696844519d6ff7199fe4ddd34fb4f3e0ed4da71aedfcf1c633}, \item \texttt{0x3dadbab8e85b6e48a2c33f9029ea4ebebdd3def8b9d907faff15ef81527de968}, \item \texttt{0x9c7364eddb94fe659bc8104585ff86a8a234480fe00a9f9aa3eb410e572ebdf2}, \item \texttt{0x9d476dbc524651cbe26bcafab99f6fe40a823a5588fa5cd5002e5b414a8a2f8c}, \item \texttt{0x417440b083bdcb529663c6615c32d89a92beb7863f1a5d6b12bca5b94f4a0f87} (sandwiched according to \url{https://www.zeromev.org/block?num=21322643}), \item \texttt{0xe56caee27e79dee8a4c7ed6f945ccbc2cc733d761e19bd68329dc364c61e73a7}, \item \texttt{0xae5b88bc0bffa04811eda0dfdcd7224599e2757339e18b2d57f4f40d61902a4c}, \item \texttt{0xd41139b67a193045b4d60266c084f6dadd0cb95dccd7b2a06ea68653d6a313ec}, \item \texttt{0x597fc0cb0610d1e3ea2baf0f6f90d0d741a6429bfdd9b375bfd2493b70d41dcd}, \item \texttt{0x44e8105d5c672195877dc1ed970511e0f0a15fc25cbcafe71d51d428d54c215d}, \item \texttt{0xd74718e6d8d58bc33334c0c2f6642d9dec49496329329d8fdcb1e698e81abc94}. \end{itemize} }

 A change in transaction status may also occur \textit{within} a bidding cycle.
 For instance, a builder unlikely to win may share its exclusive transactions with a competitor that has a better chance.
 To study this, we focus on Rsync and Titan, the two most prominent builders in our dataset.
 We define a ``new transaction'' as one included in a block submitted at least one second after a builder’s initial block, and not present in that first submission.
 For each such new transaction from Titan and Rsync, we check whether it appeared in another builder’s block at least one second earlier.